jhorzek/lesstimate/docs/08-ISTA.md

 ## fitIsta

- We provide two optimizer interfaces: One uses a combination of arma::rowvec and lessSEM::stringVector for starting values and parameter labels respectively.
-This interface is consistent with the fit and gradient function of the `lessSEM::model`-class.
+ We provide two optimizer interfaces: One uses a combination of arma::rowvec and less::stringVector for starting values and parameter labels respectively.
+This interface is consistent with the fit and gradient function of the `less::model`-class.
 Alternatively, a numericVector can be passed to the optimizers.
 This design is rooted in the use of Rcpp::NumericVectors that combine values and labels similar to an R vector.
 Thus, interfacing to this second function call can be easier when coming from R.

 ### Version 1

 - **param** userModel: your model.
-Must inherit from lessSEM::model!
+Must inherit from less::model!
 - **param** startingValues: numericVector with initial starting values.
 This vector can have names.
 - **param** penalty: vector with strings indicating the penalty for each parameter.